centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-packages.md

 systemctl restart mariadb
 ```

-> The package **centreon-database** installs an optimized MariaDB configuration
-> to be used with Centreon

 <!--With a remote database-->

 > If installing database on a dedicated server, this server should also have